notsag-dev/docs-nfcogos/configure_store.md

 ---
 title: Set up your store
 layout: home
+nav_order: 2
 ---

 # Set up your store

-Setting up your NFCogos store is very simple:
+To set up your NFCogos store you will have to follow these simple steps:

 ## Install NFCogos for businesses